-Who decides what are the 'right' Army Civilian attributes for both today and tomorrow?
-Supervisors of Army Civilians, until relatively recently, lacked a structured system of career progression within specified fields of skills and duties.
-In 1978, Congress mandated in the Civil Service Reform Act that the selection of senior executives would be based upon their technical and especially leader qualifications.7 By 2015, the Office of Personnel Management (OPM) had disseminated the Federal Supervisory and Managerial Frameworks and Guidance to support systematic leadership development training and education with recurring refresher training for supervisors and managers as mandated in 5 Code of Federal Regulations (CFR) 412.202.8 As a result, Army Civilian leaders are selected for their training, education, and experience and receive periodic training and education to improve performance.
+Supervisors of Army civilians, until relatively recently, lacked a structured system of career progression within specified fields of skills and duties.
+In 1978, Congress mandated in the Civil Service Reform Act that the selection of senior executives would be based upon their technical and especially their leader qualifications.6 By 2015, the Office of Personnel Management had disseminated the federal supervisory and managerial frameworks and guidance to support systematic leadership development training and education with recurring refresher training for supervisors and managers as mandated in 5 Code of Federal Regulations 412.202.7 As a result, Army civilian leaders are selected for their training, education, and experience and receive periodic training and education to improve performance.

-Policies such as the Civilian Implementation Plan and AR 600-100 codify this merit-based developmental process.9 Some leaders dismiss a need for these top-qualified people, who are developed and ready to step into their positional duties based on their extant education and experience, for professional development in the institutional domain.
-Other Army officials see a clear requirement for developing Army Civilians throughout their careers.10 Programs like the Civilian Education System, consistently rated at the top of periodic enterprise surveys, remain an underused opportunity for such leader development.11
+Policies such as the Civilian Implementation Plan and Army Regulation (AR) 600-100 codify this merit-based developmental process.8 Some leaders dismiss a need for these top-qualified people, who are developed and ready to step into their positional duties based on their extant education and experience, for professional development in the institutional domain.
+Other Army officials see a clear requirement for developing Army civilians throughout their careers.9 Programs like the CES, consistently rated at the top of periodic enterprise surveys, remain an underused opportunity for such leader development.10